skip navigation links

 Individuals with cognitive and/or behavioral disabilities often need help preventing behaviors which challenge their safety living at home.
 If you are caring for someone with this type of disability--such as a child with autism or an adult with Alzheimer's--this MassMATCH page was created to let you know about the growing range of assistive technology (AT) products that exists to help you.

-• Family Center on Technology and Disability (FCTD)
+• Center on Technology and Disability

 • Family Guide to Assistive Technology